 #1 He says “The single factor that’s at the core of all addictions is trauma.
-By trauma I mean emotional loss in childhood, and in the case of severe addicts, you can see -- and large-scale population studies show -- that there is significant childhood trauma such as family violence, addiction in the family, sexual and emotional abuse, physical abuse, a parent being mentally ill or in jail.
+By trauma, I mean an intense emotional loss in childhood, and in the case of severe addicts, you can see -- and large-scale population studies show -- that addicts have significant childhood traumatic situations.
+Such as family violence, addiction in the family, sexual and emotional abuse, Rejection, abandonment, physical abuse, family mentally ill or family member in jail.
 These adverse childhood experiences have been shown to exponentially increase the risk of addiction later on in life.
 That’s one set of difficult experiences,”

 #2 Dr. Gabor Maté goes further.
 “There’s another set of difficult experiences that’s a bit harder to distinguish, and that’s not when bad things happen but when good things don’t happen.
 A child has certain fundamental needs for emotional development and also for brain development….
 So in families where the parents are overly stressed or aren’t able to be emotionally present with the children, in the case of sensitive children, that can interfere with their brain development.
 The children will look for reward elsewhere (underdeveloped reward circuits).”
 I believe that the ability to block, numb, or escape a hurt or recollection of hurt is the “best reward” of all.

 For those who can’t face or accept such deep loss seeking the “reward feeling”.
 That desirous repetitive interaction or relationship, whether healthy or toxic, will occur over and over again even if it brings more hurt and suffering to themselves or others.